-Worry, anxiety, stress, and panic reflect emotional expressions of catastrophic thinking.
-Technically, catastrophizing is an exaggerating, irrational, style of dwelling on real or imagined disasters.
-This is popularly known as painfully blowing things out of proportion.
+Worry, anxiety, stress, and panic are often the emotional expressions of catastrophic thinking.
+Technically, catastrophizing is an exaggerating, irrational, style of thought where you painfully blow real or imagined disasters out of proportion.
 Fortunately, catastrophic thinking is correctable.
 I’ll emphasize how to do this.

 What are the signs of catastrophizing?
 You unintentionally make a bad situation worse, or create a crisis out of little to nothing.
 You may chain together worsening possibilities as you sink into a descending cycle of despair.
 When catastrophic thinking fuses with raw-nerve tension, you’ll have trouble concentrating.
 You’ll have trouble figuring out what to do.
 When ongoing, catastrophizing can be a prelude to depression.
 Combatting this thinking helps prevent anxiety-linked depressions.